sployad/validue/README.md

 # ![enter image description here](https://github.com/sployad/validue/blob/master/example/src/assets/logo.png?raw=true)

-This library based on \"[class-validator\"](https://github.com/typestack/class-validator) , it will help to easy you validate your fields, forms and etc. All you need to use decorators @PropertyValidate, @ActionValidate and all decorators from \"class-validator\" like @Max, @IsEmail and more...
+This library is based on the \"[class-validator\"](https://github.com/typestack/class-validator)  library.
+It will help you easily validate your fields, forms and etc..
+All you need to use is @PropertyValidate and @ActionValidate decorators, and all decorators from “class validator” such as @Max, @IsEmail and etc..

 # Instalation